jonathanrbarney/managers/README.md

 ## Error Logging

-Managers by default will log thier processing errors to the console.
+Managers by default will log their processing errors to the console.
 If you'd like to omit this, then include: `managers.LOG_PROCESSING_ERRORS = false`

 ## Public Methods